ssteidl/vessel/docs/AppLayer.md

 2. Layers will obviously need to be built before they are used.
 3. From command will support multiple layers.
 Example configuration layer that is above the app layer may look
 like: `FROM FREEBSD:13.0-RELEASE/RE-DEPS:1.2/RE:1.3`
+4. Layers are separated with forward slash.
+5. Layers to the right of the chain are not necessarily linked to layers on the left of the chain.  *NOTE* We'll do whatever is easiest here.
+If it's easier to link them then we will.